Apply to the JEP

 - Be a member of the Illinois bar in good standing at the start of the program (those who have taken the IL bar exam and are awaiting exam results may apply; acceptance into the program will be conditioned on passing the bar exam and being admitted to practice)

-- Have graduated from law school in 2012 or later (the program is intended for newer lawyers; exceptions to the 2012 cutoff will be considered on a case by case basis)
+- Have graduated from law school in the last ten years (the program is intended for lawyers eager to innovate and advance the profession, not those entrenched in traditional practice models; exceptions to the graduation year guideline are made on a case by case basis)

 - Commit to 18 months of active participation in the JEP, and plan to continue practicing after participation